jeremyko/CumBuffer/README.md

 accumulating buffer for c++

+### Why ###

+Let's take network programming as an example.
+It is necessary to accumulate small pieces of data of arbitrary length to be received.
+We will process this data when a whole packet length is received.
+This is a small c ++ class for this case.

 ### When ###

 if you want accumulate data comming from other source (socket etc) but don't want dynamic allocation for every incomming data.